-Mr. M.N.
-Gopinath, Chairman & Independent Director resigned from the Board with effect from October 29, 2019.
+Mr. M.N Gopinath, Chairman & Independent Director resigned from the Board with effect from October 29, 2019.
 Mr. Gopinath had submitted his resignation citing his disengagement from all corporate activities upon crossing the age of 70 years.
-The Company has received a written confirmation from him regarding the same.
+The Company has received a written confirmation from the said Intendent Director regarding the same.